 What is ChatGPT Memory Sources?

 Launched May 5, 2026 with GPT-5.5 Instant.
 It shows you which saved memories or past chats ChatGPT used to personalize a specific response.
 You can see, correct, or delete that context directly.
-It’s rolling out to all plans on web first.
+Rolling out to all plans on web first.

 Can I use ChatGPT without memory?